Earlybyte/aad_oauth/README.md

 String accessToken = await oauth.getAccessToken();
 ```

-You can also call `getAccessToken()` directly.
-It will automatically login and retrieve an access token.

 Tokens are stored in Keychain for iOS or Keystore for Android.
 To destroy the tokens you can call `logout()`:

 ```dart